 Back in Italy, I worked as a research intern at the Center for Neurocognitive Rehabilitation linked to the Interdepartmental Center for Mind and Brain in Trento (Italy) for a semester.
-While there, I worked with one of the Neurolinguistics research groups on a project investigating marked difficulties in specific types of sentences (namely negative sentences, active and passive ones, and comparative of majority and minority ones) could be connected or were mutually exclusive.
+While there, I worked with one of the Neurolinguistics research groups on a project investigating marked difficulties in specific types of sentences (namely negative sentences, active and passive ones, and comparative of majority and minority ones) in Aphasic patients could be neurologically related or were mutually exclusive.
 Having been always fascinated by the topic of Deafness and Hearing Loss, I graduated in March 2020 with a Thesis in Neuroethics titled "Can Cochlear Implants be seen as a form of Cognitive enhancement?
 A Neuroethical comparison".

-I am currently one of the two Early-Stage Researchers in Childhood Deafness and Communication Research based in Leeds, as part of a Marie Sklodowska-Curie Innovative Training Network (ITN) and Comm4CHILD project, together with Nathalie Czeke.
+I am currently one of the two Early-Stage Researchers in Childhood Deafness and Communication Research based in Leeds, as part of a Marie Sklodowska-Curie Innovative Training Network (ITN) and Comm4CHILD project, together with my colleague Nathalie Czeke.

 Due to the nature of my studies, my interests predominantly lie in the Neuroscience domain, specifically:

 - Neurolinguistics – focusing on plurilingualism in both spoken and Sign Language(s)